$\mathbb Z Q$ type constructions in higher representation theory: -preprojective component, -preinjective component and truncations of

 If $\GG$ is representation finite, we have that $Q$ is Dynkin, and $\caM^+=\caM^- = \mmod \GG$ is the category of finitely generated $\GG$-modules.
 In this case, the quadratic dual $\olG$ of $\olL$ is an $(h-1)$-translation algebra with $(h-1)$-translation $\tau_{\perp}$, and with $(h-1)$-translation quiver $\zZ Q^{op,\perp}$ as its bound quiver. $Q(\caM^-)$ is the subquiver of $\zZ Q^{op,\perp}$ obtained by taking the union of the $\tau_{op,\perp}$-hammocks of the vertices of $Q$ in $\zZ Q^{op,\perp}$.
 In this case, for each $v\in Q_0$, if $\tau v $ is in $Q(\caM^-)$, then $ \tau_{\perp }^{-1} v$ is not a vertex of $Q(\caM^-)$.
 Thus $Q(\caM^-)$ is a $\tau$-mature subquiver of $\zZ Q^{^{op},\perp}$ with the restriction of \eqref{genmesh} as the mesh relations on $Q(\caM^-)$.
 In fact, $Q(\caM^-)$ is exactly the Auslander-Reiten quiver of $\GG$.

 The above idea for the finite type is used in \cite{gl16} to study the iterated construction of the $n$-cubic pyramid algebras, whose quadratic dual are $(n-1)$-Auslander $n$-representation-finite algebras of type $A$ (absolutely $ n$-complete algebras in \cite{i11}).
 In fact, \cite{gl16} can be regarded as an example of $\ttn{}$-finite case of our main result in this section, which tell us how to find $\tau$-mature subquiver of $Z|_{n-1} Q^{op}$ for certain $(n-1)$-representation-finite algebra $kQ/(\rho)$ of the type $A$ with bound quiver $Q= (Q_0,Q_1,\rho)$.
+So our construction can also be regarded as a generalization of the cone construction in \cite{i11}